 But alas, the first part of the case actually ended with mixed results:

 1. The Court did not hold Simpson accountable for my tort claims.
-Because the lies told by Simpson officials are related to the context of an employment situation in a religious corporation, the court let Simpson off the hook.
+Because the lies promulgated by Simpson officials are related to the context of an employment situation in a religious corporation, the court let Simpson off the hook.
 What this means is that if religious employers in California falsely accuse religious employees, these religious employers can probably get away with it if they appeal to Religious Defenses.
 You see, courts presume “good faith” from religious corporations, even when corruption abounds.

 2. But as I just said, the Appellate Courts confirmed that employment contracts cut in religious corporations still count as contracts that are subject to contract law in California.

 In my case, the moment of truth came when three appellate justices asked Simpson’s secular lawyer point-blank if there was “anything religious” about my case.
 Twice he gave a wordy non-answer, but when the justices pressed him firmly a third time, God gave him the grace to say, “No.”

 The Presence of God was palpable in the appellate courtroom that day in Sacramento.
 Eleven of my friends (including my husband Jim) were in the room praying and supporting me as the hearing unfolded.
 Thus I believe the Lord providentially hemmed in Simpson’s lawyer and freed him to speak truth.
 To witness his admission was stunning because for six consecutive years, Simpson’s lawyer had been saying over and over and over that everything about my case was “religious.”